(Because risks don't discriminate based on business size)

 Common standalone policies can include the following and more:

 Professional liability: Covers your mistakes that cause physical or emotional injury

 Group insurance or employee benefits: Covers health, life, short-term and long-term disability

 Top 10 Most Expensive Claims for Small Business Owners

-It’s simple.
-Literally.
-Independent agents simplify the process by shopping and comparing insurance quotes for you.
+Independent insurance agents simplify the process by shopping and comparing insurance quotes for you.
 Not only that, they’ll cut the jargon and clarify the fine print so you know exactly what you’re getting.

-Plus, independent agents work for YOU and not one insurance provider.
+Plus, independent agents work for you and not one insurance provider.
 Actually, they’re the only agents who can check policies from multiple carriers.
-AND, you’ll never outgrow an agent; they have the flexibility to find the right coverage as your business continues to expand and evolve.
+In addition, you’ll never outgrow an agent.
+They have the flexibility to find the right coverage as your business continues to expand and evolve.